nicofirst1/MotionBot/README.md

 ### Flags and log

 You can set various flags within telegram that will change the behavior of the program (for more infos read the *Usage->Flags* section).
-To chenge the flag values just click on the inline button.
+To change the flag values just click on the inline button.

 ![image](https://i.imgur.com/Pz7LkwM.png)